aspose-total/Aspose.Total-Products/total/en/net/conversion/xps-to-csv/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Render XPS to CSV" h2="Export XPS File to CSV via C# without using Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily convert XPS file to CSV within any .NET, C#, ASP.NET and VB.NET applications.
-Firstly, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export XPS to XLSX.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert XLSX to CSV.
+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily convert XPS files to CSV within any .NET, C#, ASP.NET and VB.NET applications.
+The process involves two steps.
+Firstly, Aspose.PDF for .NET is used to export XPS to XLSX.
+This component provides a wide range of features to manipulate PDF documents, including the ability to convert XPS to XLSX.
+Secondly, Aspose.Cells for .NET is used to convert XLSX to CSV.
+This component provides a powerful Spreadsheet Programming API that enables developers to create, manipulate, and convert spreadsheets in a variety of formats, including CSV.

+The combination of Aspose.PDF for .NET and Aspose.Cells for .NET makes it easy to convert XPS to CSV.
+Aspose.PDF for .NET provides a wide range of features to manipulate PDF documents, including the ability to convert XPS to XLSX.
+Aspose.Cells for .NET provides a powerful Spreadsheet Programming API that enables developers to create, manipulate, and convert spreadsheets in a variety of formats, including CSV.
+This makes it easy to convert XLSX to CSV.

+Overall, Aspose.Total for .NET is an ideal solution for developers who need to convert XPS to CSV within any .NET, C#, ASP.NET and VB.NET applications.
+It provides a comprehensive suite of .NET components that enables developers to easily convert XPS files to CSV.
+Aspose.PDF for .NET provides a wide range of features to manipulate PDF documents, including the ability to convert XPS to XLSX.
+Aspose.Cells for .NET provides a powerful Spreadsheet Programming API that enables developers to create, manipulate, and convert spreadsheets in a variety of formats, including CSV.
+This makes it easy to convert XLSX to CSV.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}